mlafeldt/CB2crypt/readme.txt

    Version history
 ---===============---

+v1.21 (Oct 5 2006)
+* The e-mail address in the About box is now a real URL.
+* Fixed a spelling mistake in a message box: "You haven't entered any codes."
+* cb2_crypto.c: Made global variables static.
+* Simplified the parser algorithm.
+* Added a CRC function to check the parser's work in debug mode.
+* Renamed "donate.txt" to "donation.txt".

 v1.2 (Sep 19 2006)
 * Rewrote ParseText() to allow the use of the wildcard character "?" in code values.
 Example: